microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-error-codes.md

 The service is not currently available.

 ### 10003
-The current user's account has exceeded the maximum number of active requests.
+The current user's account exceeded the maximum number of active requests.
 Your app will have to repeat the request.

 ### 10004
 The service can't create a page in the requested section because that section is protected by a password.